godotengine/godot-docs/tutorials/step_by_step/splash_screen.rst

 --------

 This will be a simple tutorial to cement the basic idea of how the GUI subsystem works.
-The goal will be to create a really simple, static, splash screen.
+The goal will be to create a really simple, static splash screen.

 Following is a file with the assets that will be used: